 Every spring California’s ubiquitous almond orchards present a charming display of pale pink blossoms.
 Tens of thousands of visitors flock to nearby cities like Modesto and Fresno to see the almond blooms at their best.
-As we welcome some highly-anticipated blooms like the tulips in San Francisco and calla lilies in Big Sur, it’s hard to choose a favorite… but you can’t beat the magic of our homegrown California almonds.
+As we look forward to some highly-anticipated blooms like the magnolias in San Francisco and calla lilies in Big Sur, it’s hard to choose a favorite… but you can’t beat the magic of our homegrown California almonds.

 Where to see almond blossoms near the Bay Area